TeamVoided/Taglighting/README.md

 # Taglighting
-Finally feature X is now a tag instead of beeing a random hardcoded thing.
+Finally feature X is now a tag instead of being a random hardcoded thing.
 Yipeee!